tektutor/jenkins-sep-2021/Day2/README.md

 mvn test
 ```
 Maven test includes the below major Maven phases
-1. mvn compile --> this compiles all source kept at src/main/java and its subfolders
+1. mvn compile --> this compiles all source code kept at src/main/java and its subfolders
-2. mvn testCompile --> this compiles all source kept at src/test/java and its subfolders
+2. mvn testCompile --> this compiles all source code kept at src/test/java and its subfolders
-3. mvn test --> this execute the compiled test case
+3. mvn test --> this executes the compiled test cases

 ### Just in case, you are curious to list all default maven life-cycle phases
 ```